andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Humans work best with others when can predict their behavior.
 Build trust by providing consistent experiences for others over time.
 Clear boundaries and responsibilities.
 Roles helps by defining expected behavior.

 - There is no capacity to get bored with the things we say to ourselves. - Sam Harris

+- The cure for boredom is curiosity.
+There is no cure for curiosity. - Dorothy Parker